neoforged/Documentation/docs/resources/server/enchantments/builtin.md

 #### Defined as `DataComponentType<List<ConditionalEffect<EnchantmentEntityEffect>>>`

+- `minecraft:post_piercing_attack`: Runs an entity effect when a living entity lunges forward.
+Used by Lunge.
 - `minecraft:hit_block`: Runs an entity effect when an entity (for example, a projectile) hits a block.
 Used by Channeling.
 - `minecraft:tick`: Runs an entity effect each tick.
 Used by Soul Speed.
 - `minecraft:projectile_spawned`: Runs an entity effect after a projectile entity has been spawned from a bow or crossbow.
 Used by Flame.